 - Pre-Apprenticeship Fact Sheet: A helpful overview of pre-apprenticeships, including organizations involved with these programs with whom state VR agencies could consider collaborating.

 While these materials were developed for the JD-VRTAC for use by state VR agencies and their partners, the topics and examples in them are widely applicable for a range of stakeholders interested in participating in WBL programs.
 For example, all three webinars include a JFF subject matter expert on WBL, as well as state or local practitioners currently implementing these programs.
 The webinar on pre-apprenticeship is helpful for any organization considering participating in such a program, from local workforce development boards to community-based organizations.

 JFF’s Center for Apprenticeship & Work-Based Learning is excited to amplify the work of the JD-VRTAC project, helping more people with disabilities access apprenticeships by sharing the JD-VRTAC’s tools with a wide range of stakeholders nationwide.
 The Center is involved in a number of critical efforts to expand the adoption of RA and other WBL models, including a comprehensive nationwide initiative funded by Salesforce.org and other organizations to provide on-the-ground technical assistance to launch and expand apprenticeships and other WBL models.

 For more information on the JD-VRTAC and the information provided above, visit the Explore VR website.
 The website includes the Paid Work Experiences Toolkit, which houses the case studies, implementation guide, and fact sheet described above.

-For additional information on JFF and resources that can support WBL, visit JFF’s Center for Apprenticeship and Work-Based Learning.
+For additional information on JFF and resources that can support WBL, visit JFF’s Center for Apprenticeship & Work-Based Learning.